December 2025

 We are a group that gets together once a month to discuss good books.
 Each of us gets to choose a book on a rotational basis, preferably one outside our personal comfort zone – we try to keep the trash to ourselves.
 After the discussion, we comment on other books we read that month.
 Most of the time we remain friends after the meeting.

-QCWAhouse We normally meet at the QCWA Mermaid Centre at 43 Ventura Rd Mermaid Beach on the second Tuesday of every month from 6:30 p.m. to 8:30 p.m.
+We normally meet at Room 2.1 of the Robina Community Centre’s Boadroom.
+This building is located opposite the Auditorium entrance of the Robina Library on the second Tuesday of every month from 6:30 p.m. to 8:30 p.m.

 One book title is chosen each month and we all read that book.
 There is a ‘host’ who introduces and co-ordinates the discussion.
 The role of host is rotated around the group so that each member has the opportunity to nominate their book (it could also be an author, theme or genre).
 The host also acts as chairperson for that meeting.